 Saturday 16 March: 10.30 – 12.00pm

 Contemporary Embroidery Workshops

 Embroidery artist Jessica Grady is running a variety of colourful and creative classes, showing you how to create your own original textile art using a combination of hand embroidery and handmade embellishments.
 Classes include all materials and refreshments – all you need to bring along is yourself and a willingness to be creative!
 No prior embroidery experience is necessary.
-All classes are held upstairs in the Art Room.

-Regular community Events:
+Regular Community Events:

 Tuesday afternoon, twice monthly

-GEM Lunches: 12.00-14.00 every Wednesday: 2 course lunch & socialising for over 50s.
-Funded by the Joseph Rowntree Society.
+GEM Lunches: 12.00-14.00 every Wednesday: 2 course lunch & socialising for over 50s. £3.50

-Dementia Forward Weekly Wellbeing Café
+Dementia Forward Weekly Wellbeing Café, 1-3pm

 For people living with dementia their carers, family and friends.
 We have a number of activities available such as games, items to promote conversation and art and crafts etc. Or simply come and talk to others in a similar situation.
 A Dementia Support Advisor is always on hand to offer support and advice.
 Come and enjoy a cup of tea, coffee and a biscuit or two!
 For more information contact Dementia Forward (01904 692473 or email@example.com).
 Registered Charity Number 1148225